andreas-kupries/aktive/doc/ref/accessor_morphology.md

 Syntax: __aktive op connected-components get__ src

-Returns a Tcl dictionary describing all the connected components found in the (binary) input.
+Returns a dictionary describing all the connected components of the single-band input.

+The input is expected to be binary.
+If not, all `values > 0` are treated as the foreground searched for components.

 The components are identified by integer numbers.